 Figure 3: Projected mass limits for composite models from PVDIS.
-Purple region is excluded by published 6 GeV data and the orange region is the projected reach with SoLID and the final Qweak result [102].
+Red region is excluded by published data, and the green region is limit to be set by the Mainz P2 experiment.
+The projected reach with SoLID is in yellow.

 Figure 4: Projected uncertainties of total elastic J/ψ electro- and photo-production cross sections based on a 2-gluon exchange model including a projection of the LHCb pentaquark production assuming a coupling of 5%.